ServiceNow/azimuth/docs/docs/reference/custom-objects/metric.md

 The metric custom object has an extra-field `additional_kwargs` that will be pass to the `compute()` function of the HuggingFace metric.
-This will be required for some metrics, as shown in the example with precision and recall below.
+This will be required for some metrics, as shown in the example with precision, recall and F1 below.

 === "Metric Definition"